x123/kdy-iss/docs/sail-handling.md

 (in danish) for visuals of the process.
-This is again describing a matchrace-style set on a port tack, and assumes a standard racing crew setup with positions Skipper, mainsail, trimmer, tailor and frontdecker.
+This is again describing a matchrace-style set on a port tack, and assumes a standard racing crew setup with positions Skipper, mainsail, trimmer, tailor and bowman.

 1. Make sure that the spinnaker sheets are on the winches in the cockpit.
-2. (Frontdecker) Put the guy into the front hook of the pole.
+2. (Bowman) Put the guy into the front hook of the pole.
 Ensure that you take the line from the port side, not the starboard side that goes into the hole!
 Take out the head and the clews of the sail onto the deck ("preloading the spinnaker").
-3. (Tailor, Frontdecker) Hoist the pole until it's horizontal.
-The tailor pulls the line in the cockpit (no winch needed!), the frontdecker clicks it in the mast (racing: Set a mark on the uphaul for how far you need to pull it).
+3. (Tailor, Bowman) Hoist the pole until it's horizontal.
+The tailor pulls the line in the cockpit (no winch needed!), the bowman clicks it in the mast (racing: Set a mark on the uphaul for how far you need to pull it).
 4. (trimmer) opens the barber hauler on the starboard side.
-5. (all hands) Hoisting the spinnaker: Skipper holds a downwind course, frontdecker is at the mast to pull the halyard, tailor pulls the halyard at the pit.
+5. (all hands) Hoisting the spinnaker: Skipper holds a downwind course, bowman is at the mast to pull the halyard, tailor pulls the halyard at the pit.
 It is not put on a winch, but pumped to get it to the top.
-   Once the spinnaker is up, frontdecker announces "top".
+   Once the spinnaker is up, bowman announces "top".
    The trimmer gets the sheet, mainsail gets the guy.
 Both pull these lines appropriately while the spinnaker is raised, keeping the sail leewards while it's being raised.
 When it's up, the guy is pulled in, while the sheet is eased to rotate the sail towards port (aim for approximately keeping the pole and the boom in a line).
 Once the sail is standing, the trimmer takes over the guy from the mainsail.
-6. (frontdecker, tailor) Take down the foresail together, tailor opens the cleat, frontdecker ensures it doesn't fall in the water and secures it on deck with a sailtie.
+6. (Bowman, Tailor) Take down the foresail together, tailor opens the cleat, bowman ensures it doesn't fall in the water and secures it on deck with a sailtie.
-7. (tailor) The tailor is now free to either take over the guy from mainsail or from the trimmer, or to grind the spinnaker winches in close communication with the trimmer.
+7. (Tailor) The tailor is now free to either take over the guy from mainsail or from the trimmer, or to grind the spinnaker winches in close communication with the trimmer.
 Either setup is possible, and depends on personal preferences and skill level of trimmer and tailor.